-You can also catch an overnight bus but as the roads are pretty bad and typically, there’s either loud Burmese TV or music blaring, which you can’t turn off, you won’t be sleeping.
+You can also catch an overnight bus but as the roads are pretty bad.
+Typically, there’s either loud Burmese TV or music blaring on the bus, which you can’t turn off, so you won’t be sleeping.

-It appeared that our bus was overbooked and 2 Scottish guys had to sit on small stools in the middle of the aisle.
-Not great, considering they paid the premium tourist price for the tickets and the locals pay a quarter of the ticket but got seats – a very long trip to be sitting in a bus aisle!
+Our bus is overbooked and 2 Scottish guys have to sit on small stools, in the middle of the aisle.
+Not great, considering they paid the premium tourist price whilst locals pay a quarter but have seats.
+A very long trip to be sitting in an aisle!

 Entry Fee on arrival

-Inle Lake is densely inhabited by many different local tribes and it’s very easy to cycle around or take a boat trip down this spectacular lake.
+Inle Lake is densely inhabited by many different local tribes so it’s very easy to cycle around or take a boat trip down this spectacular lake.

 Day Cycling and Lake Crossing

-Once across the lake, stop and walk the half-kilometre Mine Thauk rickety wooden bridge, which runs through parts of the floating vegetable garden.
+Once across the lake, stop and take a stroll on the half-kilometre Mine Thauk rickety wooden bridge, which runs through parts of the floating vegetable garden.

 The scenery in the wet season is stunning providing fluorescent greens contrasting a deep blue and cloudy sky – a photographer’s delight.